ayaxor/-github-repo-management-platform-/GOVERNANCE_AND_WORKFLOW_PLAYBOOK.md

 Report vulnerabilities via SECURITY.md

-Never commit secrets
+Never commit secrets to the repo

-Use GitHub Secrets
+Use GitHub Secrets for tokens / keys

 Only maintainers modify protected branches

+Follow standard procedures for incident response